ada-k/ImpactofCovid19_AirQuality/README.md

 * Untitled0.ipynb  - The master notebook that contains all sorts of analysis done right from data preperocessing, EDA, time series analysis, LDA ...

-`acraping kernels`contains the following notebook:
+`scraping kernels`contains the following notebook:

 * crawler_tweets.ipynb  - Kernel responsible for tweets scraping.